-In January 2020, DMPL, CARI, DMPI, and SEA Diner Holdings Pte Ltd ("SEA Diner") entered into a share purchase agreement for the purchase by SEA Diner of CARI's 363,651,600 common shares of DMPI representing 13% of the total number of total issued and outstanding common shares in DMPI, subject to the fulfillment of certain conditions precedent (the "Private Placement").
-The aggregate consideration for the Private Placement was US\$120 Million.
+In January 2020, DMPL, CARI, DMPI, and SEA Diner entered into a share purchase agreement for the purchase by SEA Diner of CARI's 363,651,600 common shares of DMPI representing 13% of total issued and outstanding common shares in DMPI, subject to the fulfillment of certain conditions precedent.
+The aggregate consideration for the Private Placement this transaction was originally U.S.\$130 Million.

 On 30 April 2020, DMPL, CARI, DMPI, and SEA Diner entered into a supplemental agreement decreasing the number of sold shares to 335,678,400 common shares of DMPI representing 12% of the total number of issued and paid-up common shares in DMPI.
-On 30 July 2020, and effective as of 30 April 2020, the parties entered into a second supplemental agreement revising inter alia the terms and manner of redemption of the RCPS on the occurrence of certain redemption events.

-The aggregate consideration for the Private Placement was US\$120 Million.
-The material terms of the Private Placement include:
+The final aggregate consideration for the Private Placement sale by CARI of 12% of total issued and outstanding shares in DMPI to SEA Diner ("Private Placement") was U.S.\$120 Million.
+The other material terms of the Private Placement include: